facebookresearch/simmc2/README.md

 * We will evaluate the participants’ model predictions using the same evaluation script for Phase 1, and announce the results.

+## Frequently Asked Questions
+1. _Do I need to participate in all the subtracks or can I select a subset of subtracks to participate in?_

+* We do plan on announcing winner(s) for each of the four sub-tasks.
+Teams who submit results for a subset of the tasks will still be evaluated to be considered as sub-task winner(s) for the respective tasks they participated in.

+2. _What are the tasks inputs for each of the subtasks?_

+* The allowed set of inputs for each task is defined [here](https://github.com/facebookresearch/simmc2/blob/master/TASK_INPUTS.md).

 ## Contact

 ### Questions related to SIMMC Track, Data, and Baselines